DefaultGen/simple-denote.nvim/README.md

-# `simple-denote.nvim`
+#simple-denote.nvim

-This is a fork of HumanEntity's `denote.nvim`, modified to suit my personal preferences and be more accurate to the original emacs `denote` filename format.
+This is a fork of [HumanEntity's denote.nvim](https://github.com/HumanEntity/denote.nvim), modified to suit my personal preferences and be more accurate to the original emacs `denote` filename format.

 The plugin just provides a command `:Denote note` that creates a new note with a `denote` style filename.
 For example: `20240601T174946--how-to-tie-a-tie__lifeskills_clothes.md`

-There is no support for frontmatter, signatures, or any other `denote` features because I don't use them.
-I just like the filenaming scheme.
+There is no support for frontmatter, signatures, or any other denote features because I don't use them.
+I just like the file-naming scheme.

-You can read more about the `denote` file-naming scheme here: https://protesilaos.com/emacs/denote#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d
+You can read more about the denote file-naming scheme here: https://protesilaos.com/emacs/denote#h:4e9c7512-84dc-4dfb-9fa9-e15d51178e5d

 # Installation / Config